Azure/batch-shipyard/recipes/CNTK-CPU-OpenMPI/README.md

     `native` container support, this command should be supplied if a non-standard `sshd` is required.
   * `resource_files` should be unset or the array can be empty
+  * `mpi` property must be defined
+    * `runtime` should be set to `openmpi`
+    * `executable_path` should be set to `/root/openmpi/bin/mpiexec`
+    * `processes_per_node` should be set to `1`
+* `command` should contain the command to pass to the `mpiexec` invocation.
+For this example, we will run the MNIST convolutional example with Data augmentation in the `alfpark/cntk:2.1-cpu-py35-refdata` Docker image.
+Before running the example, we need to activate CNTK.
+The application `command` to run would then be:
+`/bin/bash -c "source /cntk/activate-cntk; python -u /cntk/Examples/Image/Classification/ConvNet/Python/ConvNet_CIFAR10_DataAug_Distributed.py -datadir /cntk/Examples/Image/DataSets/CIFAR-10 -outputdir $AZ_BATCH_TASK_WORKING_DIR/output"`

 ## Dockerfile and supplementary files
 The `Dockerfile` for the Docker image can be found [here](./docker).